What Is The Number One Cause Of Truck Accidents?

 Underride Accidents

-Underride collisions rank among the most fatal truck accidents.
+Underride collisions typically result in severe truck accidents with devastating consequences.
 They occur when a smaller vehicle runs into the back of the truck and goes beneath the trailer.
 Usually, victims don’t survive these incidents, but when they do, they will likely suffer severe and long-term injuries.

-Is It Always The Truck Driver’s Fault For An Accident?
+Is It Commonly The Truck Driver’s Fault For An Accident?

 Truck drivers may be held accountable if they disregard traffic regulations or make driving mistakes that result in collisions.
-However, several other parties could also be blamed for a truck accident.
+However, several other parties may also be held responsible for a truck accident.
 Some examples are:

-- Failing to provide appropriate training, including continuing education and testing, and
+• Failing to provide appropriate training, including continuing education and testing.

-- Thoroughly checking to see if any part needs repairing or replacing and
+• Thoroughly checking to see if any part needs repairing or replacing.

-- Other Motorists on the Road—Some truck accidents can be caused by smaller cars, which means the other drivers could also share responsibility.
+• Other Motorists on the Road — Some truck accidents can be caused by smaller cars, which means the other drivers could also share responsibility.
 For example, a driver recklessly changing lanes may hit a speeding truck before the truck crashes into your car.
-At least two parties would be held responsible in this scenario.
+At least two parties might be held responsible in this scenario.

 It’s also possible that there are more liable parties than victims may realize, which makes truck accidents more complicated than other types of traffic collisions.
-Only an experienced injury lawyer specializing in truck accidents can help determine who the liable parties are and establish their negligence.
+Working with an experienced injury lawyer who handles truck accidents can help determine who the liable parties are and establish their negligence.

 How Has Technology Affected Truck Driving?